Palm Tran rolls out new Paradise Pass payment option

 WEST PALM BEACH, Fla. — Palm Tran has rolled out a new way to pay for your next ride.

-It's called the Paradise Pass, a reloadable smart card the agency says will make boarding faster and more efficient for customers.
+It's called the Paradise Pass, a reloadable smart card the agency said will make boarding faster and more efficient for customers.

 The Paradise Pass also has an app that is free to download and allows passengers to add funds to an online account.
 The app has a mobile ticket that can be scanned once on board.